-This paper presents the first measurements of the cross sections for e^+p CC and NC DIS with longitudinally polarised positron beams.
-The measurements are based on 16.4 pb-1 of data collected at a mean luminosity weighted polarisation of -40.2%, and 14.1 pb-1 collected at a polarisation of 31.8% with the ZEUS detector in 2003 and 2004.
-During this time HERA collided protons of energy 920 GeV with positrons of energy 27.5 GeV, yielding collisions at a centre-of-mass energy of 318 GeV.
-The measured cross sections are compared to the Standard Model predictions.
+This paper presents measurements of the cross sections for e^-p CC and NC DIS with longitudinally polarised electron beams.
+The measurements are based on data samples of integrated luminosities of 6.5 pb^{-1} and 8.4 pb^{-1} for charged and neutral current, respectively, collected at a mean luminosity weighted polarisation of 29.2%, and luminosities of 35.3 pb^{-1} and 45.1 pb^{-1} for charged and neutral current, respectively, collected at a polarisation of -25.9% with the ZEUS detector in 2004 and 2005.
+During this time HERA collided protons of energy 920 GeV with electrons of energy 27.5 GeV, yielding collisions at a centre-of-mass energy of 318 GeV.
+The measured cross sections are compared to the Standard Model predictions and previous ZEUS measurements in positron-proton scattering with longitudinally polarised positron beams [26].